KalyanTalabothula/k8-resources/notes.md

 All these 4 together = Control Plane. ✅

+🧠 Step 2: What is the “Controller Manager”?

+The Controller Manager is just one part inside the control plane.
+Its job: make sure the cluster’s actual state = desired state.

+Example 👇
+You said “I want 3 Pods of Nginx” (in Deployment YAML).

+etcd stores this info.

+Controller Manager checks etcd:

+“Hmm, only 2 Pods are running, but 3 are needed.”

+It creates 1 more Pod to fix it.

+💬 So the Controller Manager reads data from etcd, but it doesn’t store anything itself — it just acts on data.

+🧠 Step 3: What is “etcd”?

+etcd = Database / Memory for the control plane.

+It doesn’t make decisions.
+It just stores everything:

+Pod info
+Deployment info
+ConfigMaps
+Secrets
+Node info

+Whenever anything changes in the cluster — it’s saved to etcd.

 Node components
 =============
 kubelet --> agent running in every node. connects the nodes and master and makes sure containers are running inside pod.